 311 released a new song from their upcoming album, Mosaic, on Friday.
 It’s called “Perfect Mistake” and it’s one of the five songs produced by John Feldmann (Goldfinger, The Used, Story of the Year, Blink-182, etc.) that will be on the 17-track record.

 The song has an early-2000s pop-punk/nu-metal vibe.
 Feldmann’s writing, production style, and overbearing influence are all over this song.
-It’s not a bad song, per se, but it’s overproduced, in my opinion, and it’s not a “311” song.
-It’s 311 performing a song constructed for them by Feldmann and his minions.
+It’s not a bad song, per se, but it’s overproduced, in my opinion, and it’s not a pure “311” song.
+It’s 311 performing a song with significant writing contributions by Feldmann and his team.

 With that said, the bandmembers’ performances are excellent and the more mainstream production style might hook casual listeners.